chrisbreiding/zunder/README.md

 # Zunder

-An opinionated front-end build tool for developing apps with ES2015 and Stylus.
+An opinionated front-end build tool for developing apps with ES2015 and SCSS.

 Zunder provides gulp tasks to do the following:

 * create boilerplate files to get you up and running quickly
 * watch your files for changes and update them
-* compile your ES2015 JavaScript and Stylus
+* compile your ES2015 JavaScript and SCSS
 * run a server to serve your assets
 * build your assets for production with minification and cache-busting
 * deploy your app to github pages